Pezz89/PySoundConcat/src/sppysound/docs/descriptor_defs.rst

 Spectral Centroid
 ~~~~~~~~~~~~~~~~~
-The spectral centroid measure the center of gravity accross frequency bins to
+The spectral centroid measure the centre of gravity across frequency bins to
-determine the central point accross the spectral content of the frame.
+determine the central point across the spectral content of the frame.
 High
-value sindicate that the spectral content is centered in higher frequencies and
+values indicate that the spectral content is centred in higher frequencies and
-lower value indicate a lower center.
+lower value indicate a lower centre.
 The spectral centroid is calculated as:

 .. math::
     SC(n) = \frac{\sum_{k=0}^{K/2-1} k \cdot | X(k,n) | ^2}{\sum_{k=0}^{K/2-1} | X(k,n) | ^2}